uw-midsun/firmware/projects/chaos/README.md

   external sources.
 - Drive: the car is fully powered and capable of driving.
-- Emergency: A fault state which attempts to turn everything high voltage off and keep active only the minimal number of low voltage systems to recover.
+- Emergency: A fault state which attempts to turn everything high voltage off and keeps active only the minimal number of low voltage systems to recover.

 ## Architecture